Héctor Bellerín: Early career and loan to Watford

 Bellerín was first included in an Arsenal squad on 26 September 2012, remaining unused in their League Cup third round 6–1 win at home to Coventry City.
-He made his competitive debut away to West Bromwich Albion in the same competition the following 25 September, coming on in the 95th minute as a substitute in a penalty shootout victory after a 1–1 draw.
+He made his competitive debut away to West Bromwich Albion in the same competition the following 25 September, coming on in the 95th minute as a substitute in a penalty shoot-out victory after a 1–1 draw.

 Two months later, Bellerín joined Championship club Watford on a two-month loan deal, and made his debut against Yeovil Town eight days after signing.
 The loan at Watford was extended until the end of the season, but he was recalled by Arsenal in February 2014.

 2014–15 season: First FA Cup win

-Following injuries to Mathieu Debuchy, Calum Chambers and Nacho Monreal, Bellerín made his Champions League debut on 16 September 2014 in a 2–0 defeat away to Borussia Dortmund.
+Following injuries to Mathieu Debuchy, Calum Chambers and Nacho Monreal, Bellerín made his UEFA Champions League debut on 16 September 2014 in a 2–0 defeat away to Borussia Dortmund.
 He scored his first goal for Arsenal on 1 February 2015, in a 5–0 win against Aston Villa, and added a second on 4 April to open a 4–1 win over Liverpool despite also conceding a penalty kick through a foul on Raheem Sterling.

-Bellerín was selected to start for Arsenal in the 2015 FA Cup Final on 30 May, helping the team keep a clean sheet in a 4–0 win over Aston Villa at Wembley Stadium.
+Bellerín was selected to start for Arsenal in the 2015 FA Cup final on 30 May, helping the team keep a clean sheet in a 4–0 win over Aston Villa at Wembley Stadium.